asodja/junit5-intellij-gradle-quarkus-extension/README.md

 }

 dependencies {
-    // Quarkus dependencies has to be defined manually by the user testImplementation("io.quarkus:quarkus-junit5:2.10.0.Final")
+    // Quarkus JUnit5 dependency has to be defined manually by the user testImplementation("io.quarkus:quarkus-junit5:2.10.0.Final")
-    testImplementation("io.github.asodja:junit5-intellij-gradle-quarkus-extension:2.0.0.alpha01")
+    testImplementation("io.github.asodja:junit5-intellij-gradle-quarkus-extension:2.0.0-alpha01")
 }
 ```